unitedstates/bill-nicknames/README.md

 ### Contributing

 If you want to add entries, fork it, add away, and send a pull request.
-I'm inclined to take an inclusive approach, since false positives don't seem as bad as simply missing out on finding the bill someone was searching for altogether.
+I'm inclined to take an inclusive approach, since false positives don't seem as bad as simply missing out on finding the bill someone was searching for altogether!

 ## Public domain